twilson63/permaweb-cookbook/docs/src/getting-started/README.md

 # Cooking with the Permaweb

-The Permaweb Cookbook is a developer resource that provides the essential concepts and references for building applications on the Permaweb.
+The Permaweb Cookbook is a developer resource that provides the essential concepts and references for building applications on Arweave.
 Each concept and reference will focus on specific aspects of the Permaweb development ecosystem while providing additional details and usage examples.

+For those interested in creating smart contracts in particular, consider checking out the [AO Cookbook](https://cookbook_ao.arweave.net) which covers the decentralized compute platform built on top of AO.

 ## Developers